CAMP test: Reverse CAMP test

 The reverse CAMP test is a method to identify Clostridium perfringens using β-hemolytic streptococci.
 The CAMP factor produced by S. agalactiae and the alpha toxin produced by C. perfringens act synergistically to produce enhanced hemolysis.
 Streaking these two organisms perpendicular to each other on a blood agar plate will yield a “bow tie” shaped zone of hemolysis which indicates a positive test.

 History

 CAMP is an acronym for "Christie–Atkins–Munch-Peterson", for the three researchers who discovered the phenomenon.
+In their 1944 report, F. H. Christie (Commonwealth Serum Laboratories, Melbourne), L. J. Atkinson (Council for Scientific and Industrial Research, Melbourne), and L. Munch‑Petersen (Veterinary/Animal Health Research Laboratory) described the hemolytic phenomenon now known as the CAMP test.

 It is often incorrectly reported as the product of four people (counting Munch-Petersen as two people).
 The true relationship (three people) is the reason for two en dashes and then one hyphen in Christie–Atkins–Munch-Petersen.

 The name of the test bears no relationship to the name of the second messenger cyclic adenosine monophosphate (commonly referred to as cAMP).